 It’s not brunch without pancakes.
 Coconut pancakes are delicious in all the right ways.
 Light, fluffy, and coconutty, this irresistible stack will be a new breakfast favorite!

 Complicated recipes are overrated.
 This coconut pancake recipe requires simple ingredients and pantry staples.
+Check out the full printable recipe for more details.

 - All-purpose flour – Resist the urge to use coconut flour.
 While coconut flour works for specific recipes, it isn’t a 1:1 substitution with all-purpose flour.